Prince Edward, Duke of Kent: Military service

-On 29 July 1955, the Duke of Kent graduated from the Royal Military Academy Sandhurst as a second lieutenant in the Royal Scots Greys, the beginning of a military career which lasted over 20 years.
+On 29 July 1955, Edward graduated from the Royal Military Academy Sandhurst as a second lieutenant in the Royal Scots Greys, the beginning of a military career which lasted over 20 years.
 He was promoted to captain on 29 July 1961.

-From 1962 to 1963, the Duke of Kent served in Hong Kong, later serving on the staff in Eastern Command.
+From 1962 to 1963, Edward served in Hong Kong, later serving on the staff in Eastern Command.
 He was promoted to major on 31 December 1967.
-In 1970, the Duke commanded a squadron of his regiment serving in the British Sovereign Base Area in Cyprus, part of the UN force enforcing peace between the Greek and Turkish parts of the divided island.
-During the early 1970s, the Duke also served in Northern Ireland with his regiment.
+In 1970, he commanded a squadron of his regiment in Cyprus as part of the United Nations Peacekeeping Force in Cyprus.
+During the early 1970s, Edward also served briefly in Northern Ireland with his regiment.
+It was revealed in a 2022 book, that the Queen intervened in 1971 to prevent him getting kidnapped by the IRA.
+The then 35-year-old Edward, an Army officer with the Royal Scots Greys, was sent to Northern Ireland with his unit but the Queen alerted Edward Heath, the prime minister, during her private audience, and he relayed a warning to his ministers.
+Commanding officers were told that he was not to be sent to Belfast without special orders.
+A few weeks later, he was posted back to Britain.
 He was promoted to lieutenant-colonel on 30 June 1973.

-The Duke retired from the army on 15 April 1976.
-He was subsequently promoted to major-general on 11 June 1983 and to field marshal on 11 June 1993.
+Edward retired from the army on 15 April 1976.
+He was subsequently accorded the honorary rank of major-general on 11 June 1983, and of field marshal on 11 June 1993.

-A new book about the Queen has revealed that, in 1971, the monarch intervened to prevent the kidnapping of her cousin, the Duke of Kent.
-The then 35-year-old Duke, an Army officer with the Royal Scots Greys, was sent to Northern Ireland with his unit but the Queen alerted Edward Heath, the prime minister, during her private audience, and he relayed a warning to his ministers.
-Commanding officers were told the Duke was not to be sent to Belfast without special orders.
-A few weeks later, he was posted back to the mainland.

 Marriage and personal life

-At York Minster on 8 June 1961 the Duke of Kent married Katharine Worsley, the only daughter of Sir William Worsley, 4th Baronet, by his wife Joyce Morgan Brunner.
-She converted to Catholicism in 1994, but because the conversion occurred after their marriage, it did not cause the Duke to lose his place in the line of succession, as the Act of Settlement 1701 only applied where the spouse was a Catholic at the time of marriage.
+Edward met Katharine Worsley while he was based at Catterick Garrison.
+She was the only daughter of Sir William Worsley, 4th Baronet, and his wife Joyce Morgan Brunner.
+Princess Marina reportedly disapproved of her son's choice for a bride and twice forbade the match before agreeing to the marriage in 1961.
+On 8 June 1961, the couple married at York Minster.
+She converted to Catholicism in 1994, but because the conversion occurred during and not before their marriage, it did not cause him to lose his place in the line of succession, as the Act of Settlement 1701 only applied where the spouse was a Catholic at the time of marriage.
 The disqualification by marrying a Catholic was removed by the Succession to the Crown Act 2013.

 The couple have three living children: